PYSX-Physix/Common-Game-Template/README.md

 # Common Game Template
 An Unreal Engine game template that is built from the [Common Game plugin](https://github.com/EpicGames/UnrealEngine/tree/release/Samples/Games/Lyra/Plugins/CommonGame).
 This project is open source and use this template how ever you want.
+If you ever want to rename this project I'd recommend [Renom](https://github.com/UnrealisticDev/Renom), it renames your projects even if the project is C++ or blueprint only.

 # Roadmap
 Make sure to expect updates on this project.
 It is going to be expaneded with [GameSettings](https://github.com/EpicGames/UnrealEngine/tree/release/Samples/Games/Lyra/Plugins/GameSettings), [CommonUser](https://github.com/EpicGames/UnrealEngine/tree/release/Samples/Games/Lyra/Plugins/CommonUser), and [GameSubtitles](https://github.com/EpicGames/UnrealEngine/tree/release/Samples/Games/Lyra/Plugins/GameSubtitles).
-This project is to provide a clean template that uses the plugin from the [Lyra Starter Game](https://dev.epicgames.com/community/learning/paths/Z4/lyra-starter-game).
+This project is to provide a clean template that uses the plugins from the [Lyra Starter Game](https://dev.epicgames.com/community/learning/paths/Z4/lyra-starter-game) project.

 # Examples
 This template will have the UI set up along with an example widget that is shown when beginning the PIE session.
 It will also use the [ModularGameplayExperiences](https://github.com/chronicler-software/ModularGameplayExperiences) plugin for loading widgets and more.